notoriousbdg/vrops-dashboard-rightsizing_details/README.md

 * How do I justify the recommendation to the VM owner?
 * What is the potential change to capacity if the VMs are rightsized?
 * What is the potential change to VM cost if the VMs are rightsized?

+More detailed description of Rightsizing with vRealize Operations is available [here](http://blogs.vmware.com/management/2020/01/rightsizing-vms-with-vrealize-operations.html).

 ## Dashboard
 ![Dashboard](https://raw.githubusercontent.com/notoriousbdg/vrops-dashboard-rightsizing_details/master/Dashboard.png)